JonathanItz/jonathanitz/README.md

 ## Hello!

-I'm a full stack web developer.
-My main focus is the TALL stack but I work with all things related to the web.
+I'm a full-stack web developer.
+My main focus is the TALL stack, but I work with all things related to the web.
 I've been programming since 2017 and have created many things I'm proud of.
-I program is a couple different languages but PHP and JavaScript are my favorite.
+I program in several languages, but PHP and JavaScript are my favorites.

 ### Here's my main tech stack